Ravencentric/awesome-arr/README.md

 # Awesome *Arr [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Lidarr, Prowlarr, Radarr, Readarr, Sonarr, and Whisparr are collectively referred to as "*arr" or "*arrs".
-They are designed to automatically grab, sort, organize, and monitor your Music, Movie, E-Book, or TV Show collections for Lidarr, Radarr, Readarr, Sonarr, and Whisparr; and to manage your indexers and keep them in sync with the aforementioned apps for Prowlarr.
+> Lidarr, Prowlarr, Radarr, ~~Readarr~~, Sonarr, and Whisparr are collectively referred to as "*arr" or "*arrs".
+They are designed to automatically grab, sort, organize, and monitor your Music, Movie, E-Book, or TV Show collections for Lidarr, Radarr, ~~Readarr~~, Sonarr, and Whisparr; and to manage your indexers and keep them in sync with the aforementioned apps for Prowlarr.
 This list aims to list all *arrs and things related to them

 ## Contents